Freedom Of Information -

 - From January 1st 2005 the FOI Act will oblige General Practices to respond to requests about information that it holds.
 This includes information held in any format and will create a right of access to that information.
 These rights are subject to exemptions that will have to be taken into consideration before deciding what information can be released.

-- In addition to accessing the information identified in the Publication Scheme, you are entitled to request information about Yaxley Group Practice Health Centre under the NHS Openness Code 1995.
+- In addition to accessing the information identified in the Publication Scheme, you are entitled to request information about Lakeside Healthcare at Yaxley under the NHS Openness Code 1995.

 - Under the Data Protection Act 1998, you are also entitled to access your own clinical records or any other personal information held about you.
 For this, please contact your regular GP at the following address: -: